gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 # Using Confluent's Python client for Apache Kafka
 In this workshop we will learn how to use the [Confluent Python client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-python).

-You can perform this part of the workshop using eihter the Python installation of the Virtual Machine your Docker Host is running or use the Python as part of the Apache Zeppelin container, running as part of the Streaming Platform.
+You can perform this part of the workshop using either the Python installation of the Virtual Machine your Docker Host is running or use the Python as part of the Apache Zeppelin container, running as part of the Streaming Platform.

 To use Python inside the Apache Zeppelin container, use docker exec to connect into the container: